Jakob-Bach/Meta-Learning-Feature-Importance/README.md

 # Meta-Learning Feature Importance

-This repository contains the code of the paper
+This repository contains the code of the planned paper

 > Bach, Jakob, and Cem Özcan.
 "Meta-Learning Feature Importance"

-(The paper is not published yet.)
+This is a re-implementation of [MetaLFI](https://github.com/CemOezcan/metalfi).
-This document describes the steps to reproduce the experiments.
+The paper won't appear though, as this research project was discontinued 🙃.
-Experimental data are also available [online](This link does not work yet).
+This document should describe the steps to reproduce the experiments.

 ## Setup